UW-Hydro/VIC/docs/Documentation/Drivers/Image/OutputFormatting.md

 3. The OPTIMIZE and LDAS_OUTPUT options have been removed.
 These output configurations can be selected with the proper set of instructions in the [global parameter file](GlobalParam.md). (see the `output.*.template` files included in this distribution for more information.)
 4. If you do specify the file names and contents in the [global parameter file](GlobalParam.md), PRT_SNOW_BAND will have no effect.

+!!!
+Warning:
-# NOTE: things below need to be changed according to new netCDF output
+    Things below need to be changed according to new netCDF output!!!

 **To specify file names and contents in the [global parameter file](GlobalParam.md):**

 1. Find the names of the desired variables in the [output variable list](../../OutputVarList.md)